NGC 6939

 NGC 6939 is an open cluster in the constellation Cepheus.
 It was discovered by William Herschel in 1798.
 The cluster lies 2/3° northwest from the spiral galaxy NGC 6946.
 The cluster lies approximately 4,000 light years away and it is over a billion years old.

 Observation

 NGC 6939 is located near the border of the constellations Cepheus and Cygnus, at the southwest corner of Cepheus.
-The open cluster is located two degrees southwest of Eta Cephei and 2/3° northwest from the spiral galaxy NGC 6946, which has visual magnitude 8.8.
+The open cluster is located two degrees southwest of Eta Cephei and 2/3° northwest from the spiral galaxy NGC 6946, which has visual magnitude 8.7.
 They appear as two patches of haze with 10x50 binoculars.
-NGC 6939 can be glimpsed with 7x35 binoculars where as 25x200 binoculars are required to start resolve the cluster.
+NGC 6939 can be seen and glimpsed with 7x35 binoculars where as 25x200 binoculars are required to start resolve the cluster.
 The cluster can be glimpsed with 4 inches telescope and is resolved at x72 magnification.
 NGC 6939 is included in the Herschel 400 Catalogue.